jywebs/GitHub_interview/Preso/presenter_notes.md

 3.**Governance & Compliance**

 - **Risk:** Without standard prompts, teams risk inconsistency, compliance gaps, or style drift.
-- **Feature:** Custom Instructions and Prompt Files allow reusable, policy-aligned prompts.
+- **Feature:** Custom Instructions and Prompt Files allow reusable, policy-aligned prompts with more predictable results.
 - **Benefit:** Teams embed governance into workflows, ensuring compliance and consistency across projects.

 4.**Trust & Adoption**

 - **Risk:** Without oversight, AI tools may erode confidence among developers and customers.
 - **Feature:** Human-in-the-loop reviews and security scanning keep people in control.
-- **Benefit:** Builds organizational trust that AI accelerates progress without compromising reliability
+- **Benefit:** This builds organizational trust that AI accelerates progress without compromising reliability

 **Lesson:**

 - AI accelerates the work, but oversight turns acceleration into sustainable progress.
 That’s what builds confidence in both the tool and the outcomes.
+- Guardrails aren’t just about preventing mistakes—they’re about enabling trust at scale.

 **Additional talking points:**

 - Share a “what if we didn’t have guardrails” example (tech debt, security bugs, inconsistent workflows).
-- Tie back to your leadership mindset: “Guardrails aren’t just about preventing mistakes—they’re about enabling trust at scale.”

 ---